jromang/picochess/docs/usage.rst

 * Level 10 estimates about 1750 Elo (Mediate club player )
 * Level 20 estimates about 2570 Elo (Advanced tournament player)

+Another way to choose the skill level is by entering the "Level" menu with the clock buttons.
+Detailed explanation is below.

 Choosing opening books
 ----------------------